LaxarJS/laxar/docs/troubleshooting.md

 ### There are no errors, just a blank Page

 This is most commonly a problem with the routing setup.
-First, make sure that you specified the flow to use for your application in the bootstrap configuration options (e.g. by adding `flow: { name: "main" }` if the file `flows/main.json` contains your flow definition).

-Next, ensure that the router actually matches against the browser location.
+Ensure that the router actually matches against the browser location.
 For example, if you are using hash-based-URLs for routing, set `router: { navigo: { useHash: true } }`.